xixu-me/git-desktop/docs/technical/proxies.md

 > https_proxy=http://proxy.local:8888 git -c http.proxy= ls-remote https://github.com/desktop/desktop
 ```

 That network request will **not** use a proxy server.
-So if you're troubleshooting a case where a user expects GitHub Desktop to automatically resolve the proxy server but doesn't you should look to see if they've got a blank `http.proxy` configuration variable set and perhaps suggest they remove that using something like `git config --global --unset http.proxy` (if it's configured globally)
+So if you're troubleshooting a case where a user expects Git Desktop to automatically resolve the proxy server but doesn't you should look to see if they've got a blank `http.proxy` configuration variable set and perhaps suggest they remove that using something like `git config --global --unset http.proxy` (if it's configured globally)

 ## Future improvements

 #### Authenticating proxies

 A stretch goal for the proxy support was supporting authenticating proxies.
 That unfortunately didn't make it in.
-Worth noting here is that not even Electron supports authenticating proxies out of the box so there's no users out there today that's using GitHub Desktop in signed-in mode with an authenticating proxy blocking their traffic.
+Worth noting here is that not even Electron supports authenticating proxies out of the box so there's no users out there today that's using Git Desktop in signed-in mode with an authenticating proxy blocking their traffic.

 #### Best effort certificate revocation checks in cURL